 Deep sea mining of minerals and rare earth elements key to the green shift is our solution to the huge environmental and social costs involved in onshore mining today, while enabling electrification and digitization in a sustainable manner.

-Reducing waste generation and enabling companies green transition
+By reducing waste generation and enabling the green energy transition.

 Where should metals come from?